tp-archana/tp-archana/README.md

 💡 Interests: Web development, Software engineering, Data Analytics and tech-driven problem-solving.

-🌱 Currently Learning: Advanced Python, Django, JavaScript and frontend frameworks, SQL.
+🌱 Currently Learning: Python Django Development, Data Analytics , AWS

-🎯 My goal for 2025 is to master as many skills as possible for career growth.
+🎯 My goal for 2025 is to develop my skills and master as many skills as possible for career growth.

 💫 Manifesting a Permanent job in 2025.